RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	memory	and	CPU,	in	this	sense,	would	be similar	in	that	it	is	incumbent	on	the	cloud	provider	to	ensure appropriate	computing	resources	are	allocated	and	available	to	the applications	and	users.

-### Question # 4 - In	a	traditional	data	center,	resources	are	owned,	controlled,	andmaintained	by	a	single	entity	for	their	exclusive	use	for	services	and systems.
+### Question # 4 - In	a	traditional	data	center,	resources	are	owned,	controlled,	and maintained	by	a	single	entity	for	their	exclusive	use	for	services	and systems.
 Within	a	cloud	environment,	this	infrastructure	is	shared	among many	different	customers.
 What	is	this	concept	called?
 A.	Co-location
 B.	Elasticity
 C.	System	sharing